 Opening: Gentile, Egregio, Spettabile

-The opening vocative depends on who you are addressing.
+The opening vocative depends on who you are addressing in an italian formal email.
 Three main options for italian formal email: Gentile (neutral formal, the safest default), Egregio (high-status individual, doctor or lawyer), Spettabile (an entire company or organisation).
 When the addressee is unknown, use Alla cortese attenzione di + role.

 🔍 Openings by context: